Updated March 2026Liquid Fund Rates: 6.5–7.1%

 Credit Card Arbitrage FAQ 2026

-Missing the payment due date.
-A single late payment triggers 36–48% p.a. interest on the full outstanding balance, retroactively from the purchase date.
-Always set up an auto-debit for the full outstanding amount.
+The biggest risk is missing the payment due date.
+Indian banks charge 36–48% p.a. interest on the full outstanding, retroactively from the purchase date—one missed payment can wipe out months of profit.
+Always pay the full amount, never the minimum due, and set up auto-debit for the full outstanding.

 Ready to Maximize Your Grace Period?